gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 I hope this gives advent readers a better understanding of Go's channel direction behavior and using channels to their full capabilities.

 ## About the Author
 Andy Walker is a Go GDE and co-organizer of [Baltimore Go](https://www.meetup.com/BaltimoreGolang/), as well as the primary orgnizer of the GopherCon Guide Program.
 He is a programmer in security research for a major cybersecurity company.
 He enjoys hardware, 3D printing, and talking way too much about philosophy.
 He can be reached at andy-at-[andy.dev](https://andy.dev).
+Twitter: [@flowchartsman](https://twitter.com/flowchartsman)